AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 ---
 # Data storytelling: Generate slide presentations from Workspace reports {#generate-powerpoint}

-You can automatically generate .pptx presentations from Analysis Workspace projects.
+Users with [the necessary permissions](#permission-requirements-to-generate-slides) can automatically generate .pptx presentations from Analysis Workspace projects.
 When generating slide presentations, Customer Journey Analytics automatically identifies key insights and converts them into stakeholder-ready slides.

 This functionality reduces the time and effort required to surface findings from your Workspace projects, and it allows you to quickly build executive narratives and communicate business impact.